 Once with our dad in the grocery store he didn’t want to buy the apples from South Africa and we demanded to know why.
-He told about how there was a country far away where people were treated differently, and how us in other countries shouldn’t buy their things so that they would understand what they did was wrong, a tricky thing to explain for three small girls with one million questions.
+He told about how there was a country far away where people were treated differently, and how us in other countries shouldn’t buy their things, so that they would understand what they did was wrong.
+This was a tricky thing to explain for three small girls with one million questions.

-“It would be like if Maria (one of their friends daughter) wouldn’t be allowed to sit on the same bus as you”, he explained as he trailed us through the store with a shopping cart filled with the boring groceries that characterized Sweden in the 1980s.
+“It would be like… if Maria (their friend’s daughter) wouldn’t be allowed to sit on the same bus as you”, he explained, as he trailed us through the store with a shopping cart filled with the boring groceries that characterized Sweden in the 1980s.

-The thing haunted me and then a few years later the front pages were filled with the news on how Mandela was released.
-One of my friends’ father explained what the headlines were about as we were going home from an outing, of course upon my request (I was probably a bit difficult as a child), telling stories that made my 10-year-old body boil with anger.
+The story haunted me and then a few years later the front pages were filled with the news on how Mandela was released.
+One of my friends’ father explained what the headlines were about as we were going home from an outing, passing by the placards.

 These and other stories about Mandela and South Africa must have affected my in a way I didn’t realize.
-But I’m glad I asked so many questions and grown ups were willing to take time explaining things to me instead of sugarcoating it, even if the burden of knowledge can be difficult for a child – because it helped me in becoming who I am today.
+But I’m glad I asked so many questions and grown ups were willing to take time explaining things to me instead of sugarcoating it, even if the burden of knowledge can be difficult for a child.
+It helped me in becoming who I am today.